 It may sound simple, but it’s not.
 It’s complicated and ritualistic – for reasons both sensible and kind of ridiculous that will need their own separate post to explain.

-Now with lots of friends and family descending on Milan soon, I’m realizing how much I’ve learned in the past year about so many aspects of life in Italy – and food is a huge part of life in Italy.
+Now with lots of friends and family descending on Milan for our wedding soon, I’m realizing how much I’ve learned in the past year about so many aspects of life in Italy – and food is a huge part of life in Italy.